Higher education bubble in the United States: Controversy

 The view that higher education is a bubble is debated.
 Some economists do not think that returns to a college education are falling but instead believe that the benefits far outweigh the costs.
+Others argue that survival bias is not accounted for, given those who dropped out did not receive a degree but may have student loans to pay off, and that the benefits are only for those who graduate.

-Yet, the returns for marginal students or students in certain majors, especially at costly private universities, may not justify the investment.
+As of 2012, 29% of student debtors never graduated, and those who did could take decades to pay back the money they owed.
+Also, the returns for marginal students or students in certain majors, especially at costly private universities, may not justify the investment.
 It has been suggested that the returns to education should be compared to the returns to other forms of investment such as the stock market, bonds, real estate, and private equity.
 A higher return would suggest underinvestment in higher education, but lower returns would suggest a bubble.
 Studies have typically found a causal relationship between growth and education, although the quality and type of education matters, and not just the number of years of schooling.

 In a financial bubble, assets like houses are sometimes purchased with a view to reselling at a higher price, and this can produce rapidly escalating prices as people speculate on future prices.
 An end to the spiral can provoke abrupt selling of the assets, resulting in an abrupt collapse in price – the bursting of the bubble.
 Because the asset acquired through college attendance – a higher education – cannot be sold but only rented through wages, there is no similar mechanism that would cause an abrupt collapse in the value of existing degrees.
 For this reason, this analogy could be misleading.
 However, one rebuttal to the claims that a bubble analogy is misleading is the observation that the 'bursting' of the bubble are the negative effects on students who incur student debt, for example, as the American Association of State Colleges and Universities reports that "Students are deeper in debt today than ever before....
 The trend of heavy debt burdens threatens to limit access to higher education, particularly for low-income and first-generation students, who tend to carry the heaviest debt burden.
 Federal student aid policy has steadily put resources into student loan programs rather than need-based grants, a trend that straps future generations with high debt burdens.
 Even students who receive federal grant aid are finding it more difficult to pay for college."

 However, the data actually show that notwithstanding a slight increase in 2008–2009, student loan default rates have declined since the mid-1980s and 1990s.
 During both periods of growth and recession, those with college degrees are much less likely than those without to be unemployed, even though they earn higher wages.

 Ohio University economist Richard Vedder has written in The Wall Street Journal that: